 Time required: ~50 minutes or how long it takes for your bread dough to rise.

-In between lessons, you can also create what are called wireframes of your application’s pages, either on paper or using a prototyping tool.
+Between lessons, you can also create what are called wireframes of your application’s pages, either on paper or using a prototyping tool.
 Wireframes are low-resolution mockups of your page design.
-This is where you should also consider how many pages you want in your app.
+This is where you should also consider how many pages you want in your web app.
 The answer can be: one or more than one.
-Your desired number of pages will help guide your design process once you start to designing your app in Bubble on Day 5.
+Your desired number of pages will help guide your design process once you start to develop apps in Bubble on Day 5.

 Day 3: Revisit the lessons in hard mode & go over the fundamentals.